stephane-caron/pid_balancer/README.md

 ### Non-minimum phase trick

+The wheel controller adds a feedforward [non-minimum phase trick](https://github.com/stephane-caron/upkie_pid_balancer/blob/75c6d8080e7f723171e172e7ec62983e09c76037/pid_balancer/wheel_controller.py#L433-L456) for smoother transitions from standing to rolling.
 As per control theory's book, the proper feedforward velocity should be `+self.target_ground_velocity` as computed from joystick inputs.
-However, it is with resolute purpose that we send `-self.target_ground_velocity` at [this line](https://github.com/upkie/pid_balancer/blob/75c6d8080e7f723171e172e7ec62983e09c76037/pid_balancer/wheel_controller.py#L457) instead!
+However, it is with resolute purpose that we send `-self.target_ground_velocity` at [this line](https://github.com/stephane-caron/upkie_pid_balancer/blob/75c6d8080e7f723171e172e7ec62983e09c76037/pid_balancer/wheel_controller.py#L457) instead!

 This hack is not purely out of a spirit of contradiction.
 Changing velocity in a [wheeled inverted pendulum](https://scaron.info/robotics/wheeled-inverted-pendulum-model.html) model is a non-minimum phase behavior (to accelerate forward, the ZMP to move backward at first, then forward), and our feedback can't realize that (it only takes care of balancing around a stationary velocity).